 Plugins extend the functionality of your site, but remain independent to your Theme so will persist if you change it.

 This means that you can switch Themes without worrying about losing any of your data, it will just be displayed in a different way.
 You may lose some Widgets, Menus or Customiser settings if the new Theme doesn’t support them, but they’ll still be there in the database, you just won’t see them until you switch back to the original Theme where they were specified.

 Plugins, Themes and Customiser are all covered later in the course 🙂

 Some examples of well known sites that are built with WordPress include:

-And of course, this site as well as Jo’s Munro PA Services website and the VA Handbook one.
+And this site, of course, as well as Jo’s VA Handbook and Munro PA Services websites.